trailblazer/trailblazer.github.io/blog/2017-trailblazer-2-1-released.md

 blabla OPs => run in controller, rake tasks, tests, factories

+in 2.0 tackling flow control for an operation, in 2.1 for an entire application (theoretically) trb-workflow

+gems context/activity/

 ## What are the big changes?

 In fact, not too much has changed with this milestone.
 Internals have been restructured and gems replaced, but the real _change_ is actually a massive extension.